Who We are

 If you have any concerns regarding the decision reached, please let us know at the contact details set out below and we will arrange for a person to check the accuracy of the result.

-You have the right to ask us not to process your data for marketing purposes at any time; to access the personal data held about you; to learn the origin of the data, the purposes and ends of the processing, the details of the data controller(s), the data processor(s) and the parties to whom the data may be shared; to have your data deleted (subject to certain exemptions); to have any inaccurate or misleading data corrected or deleted; to ask us to provide a copy of your data to any controller and to lodge a complaint with the Information Commissioners Officer (ICO).
+You have the right to access the personal data held about you; to learn the origin of the data, the purposes and ends of the processing, the details of the data controller(s), the data processor(s) and the parties to whom the data may be shared; to have your data deleted (subject to certain exemptions); to have any inaccurate or misleading data corrected or deleted; to ask us to provide a copy of your data to any controller and to lodge a complaint with the Information Commissioners Officer (ICO).
 These rights apply whether we hold your personal data on paper or in electronic form.

 Your data will not be kept for longer than is necessary.
 In most cases this will be for a period of seven years following the expiry of the insurance contract, or our business relationship with you, unless we are required to retain the data for a longer period due to business, legal or regulatory requirements.